 Yes, we must stand together as hunters against the attacks by anti-hunters.
 However, canned shooting is not hunting and ethical hunters must clearly draw a line between fair chase hunting and canned shooting.
 If we do not police ourselves, outside groups that do not have the best interests of hunters in mind will step in and do it for us.

 Fortunately, some hunting groups are already taking some positive steps in this direction.
-The Boone & Crockett and Pope & Young Clubs do not allow animals taken during canned shoots to be entered in their record books.
-The Professional Hunters’ Association of South Africa also recently took a strong stance against the practice of captive bred lion hunting and will no longer allow members of the association to guide hunts for captive bred lions, which is helping to slowly end the practice in South Africa.
+For instance, the Boone & Crockett and Pope & Young Clubs do not allow animals taken during canned shoots to be entered in their record books.

 These are steps in the right direction, but they aren’t enough.
 We as hunters must make a clear distinction between canned shooting and ethical hunting.
 This includes taking every opportunity to educate non-hunters as well as hunters on the differences between canned shooting and fair chase hunting.
 It also means refusing to partake in a canned shoot, even if it means passing up the opportunity to take a monster “trophy.”
 Canned shooting probably isn’t going away any time soon, but we must ensure that it is never held in the same level of esteem as fair chase hunting of wild animals.

 Some people are just better at explaining this stuff than others.
 To see what some pretty eloquent wordsmiths have to say about this subject, check out these two other articles: